Loss Bounds for Approximate Influence-Based Abstraction: Multiagent Implications

 \section{Multiagent Implications}

 So far, we have focused on the perspective of a single agent, that computes a best response against the fixed policies of other agents.
 However, the results in this paper can have important implications also for settings where we optimize or solve for the policies of multiple agents at the same time.
-In fact, the insights of influence-based abstraction originated from the study of multiagent systems \cite{Becker03AAMAS, becker2004decentralized, becker2004solving, Varakantham09ICAPS, Petrik09JAIR, Witwicki09AAMAS, Witwicki10AAMAS, witwicki2010influence, Velagapudi11AAMAS, Witwicki11AAMAS, Witwicki12AAMAS, Oliehoek15IJCAI}, so these implications should hardly be surprising.
+In fact, the insights of influence-based abstraction originated from the study of multiagent systems \cite{becker2004decentralized, becker2004solving, varakantham2009exploiting, Petrik09JAIR, Witwicki09AAMAS, Witwicki10AAMAS, witwicki2010influence, Velagapudi11AAMAS, Witwicki11AAMAS, Witwicki12AAMAS, Oliehoek15IJCAI}, so these implications should hardly be surprising.
 Nevertheless, we think it is useful to spell out some of these implications and will do so in the remainder of this section.

-First, we point out that the best response setting that we consider is very general.
+First, we point out that the best-response setting that we consider is very general.
 In fact, the notion of a `fixed policy' of an agent in a POSG is very powerful: such a fixed policy is a mapping from histories of actions and observations to distributions over actions and therefore powerful enough to model learning agents.
 This means that the fixed policies that we compute a best response against could include, e.g., a Q-learning agent.

 A second implication is for the computation of equilibria in POSGs.
 Many methods for computing Nash equilibria in POSGs \cite{berger2007brown,brown1951iterative,mcmahan2003planning,oliehoek2006parallel,Lanctot17NIPS}, use best-response computation as an inner loop.
 In many cases, such as in the double-oracle algorithm \cite{mcmahan2003planning} or the parallel Nash Memory \cite{oliehoek2006parallel}, replacing such a best-response computation with an $\epsilon$-best response computation can enable us to compute $\epsilon$-approximate Nash Equilibria ($\epsilon$-NEs) \cite{Nisan07bookAGT}, in which no player can benefit more than $\epsilon$ from deviating.
-As such, our results that show under what conditions on the influence predictions, we can compute a best-response, may lead to computationally feasible paths to compute $\epsilon$-NEs.
+As such, our results -- that show under what conditions on the influence predictions we can compute an $\epsilon$-approximate best response -- may lead to computationally feasible paths to compute $\epsilon$-NEs.

 Even in cases where computing $\epsilon$-NEs will remain out of reach, our results can provide insight in complex MAS. \begin{observation} Given a method $E$ to estimate an AIP with an error (maximum $L_1$ norm) of at most $\epsilon_1$, we can verify if a particular joint policy $\pi=(\pi_1,\dots,\pi_n)$ is an $(2h^2|R|\epsilon_1)$-NE as follows: 1) use $E$ to estimate the influence $\hat I_i$ on each agent $i$ 2) verifying if $\pi_i$ is an optimal solution in the IALM constructed for agent~$i$. \end{observation} Of course, the question of how to develop such estimators $E$ is not trivial in the general case, but there are many special cases with compact influence descriptions where this is possible \cite{oliehoek2019sufficient,Chitnis20CORL}.